Social Welfare & Justice

 Though duties remain generally consistent among criminal investigators, the exact nature of their work depends on which federal agency they work for.
 Investigators working for the FBI might work cases regarding human rights violations or organized crimes.
 Those employed by the IRS investigate tax fraud.

 As a probation officer, you could play an important role in rehabilitating those on probation and parole.
-They spend their days interviewing these individuals as well as their friends and family members to determine the best course of action.
-They might be involved in performing drug tests, offering counseling, setting up rehab programs and testifying in court regarding the offender’s background and progress.
+Probation officers spend their days interviewing probationers/parolees as well as their friends and family members to gain a comprehensive understanding of the individual’s circumstances.
+These interviews help officers determine the best course of action for each case.
+They might be involved in performing drug tests, offering counseling, setting up rehab programs, and testifying in court regarding the offender’s background and progress.

 Completing training and a certification test is often required as well after you’ve accepted a job.
-And some probation officers may work as trainees for up to one year before they’re extended an official position.
-Probation officers often make median annual salary of $53,020 per year.
+Some probation officers may work as trainees for up to one year before they’re extended an official position.
+Probation officers often make a median annual salary of $61,800 per year.

-You no longer have to wonder, “What can you do with a criminal justice degree?”
-It’s clear that there are many careers in this sector.
-Chances are there’s one that intrigues you.
-These jobs need passionate people like you to help protect all sorts of communities.
+You now no longer have to wonder, “What can you do with a criminal justice degree?”
+There are many careers in this sector.
+Chances are, one intrigues you.
+These jobs need passionate people like you.

 If you found a role on this list you’re interested in, it might be time to think about how you can move forward.
-Find out how you can take the necessary steps to qualify for these types of positions by visiting the University of Massachusetts Global Bachelor of Arts in Criminal Justice degree page.
+Find out how you can take the necessary steps to qualify for these types of positions by visiting the UMass Global Bachelor of Arts in Criminal Justice degree page.

 Become a Student